 Much of this course will consist of in-class lecture and discussion.
 Failure to participate in classroom activities will negatively affect your final grade.
 Students are expected to have read all required course material BEFORE THE START OF CLASS.
-Please bring your copy of Writing Arguments to every class meeting, as most lectures and discussions will revolve around ideas presented in the book.
-Since much of the work in this class will involve Canvas, use of laptops/tablet computers during class is acceptable, though use of such devices for non-class related activities will result in penalty.
+Please bring a laptop, tablet, or other electronic device to every class meeting, as most lectures and discussions will revolve around Canvas readings.
+Use of such devices for non-class related activities will result in a loss of participation points.
 Late work will be penalized one full letter grade for every day it is late (an "A" paper, turned in a day late, will receive a "B" grade.
 If turned in two days late it will receive a "C" grade and so forth.)
-Please note that you must complete all assignments in order to receive credit for this course.
-Students may bring snacks or beverages to class so long as they don't make a mess and clean up after themselves.
+Please note that you must turn in all assignments to pass this course.
+Students may bring snacks or beverages to class so long as they don't make a mess and clean up after themselves if they do.
 Because this class will largely deal with argumentation, students will be expected to express their ideas and opinions on a variety of subjects, some of which may be controversial.
 If there are any issues you feel uncomfortable exploring in an academic setting, please let me know so appropriate accommodations can be made.
-It is the opinion of the instructor that open, honest dialogue about potentially difficult issues is an essential aspect of academia.
+It is my personal belief that open, honest dialogue about potentially difficult issues is an essential aspect of academia.
 However, students are expected to conduct themselves with civility and respect at all times.
-Insults, harassment, or disparagement of any kind will not be tolerated and may result in administrative action up to an including expulsion from the university.
+Insults, harassment, or disparagement of any kind will not be tolerated and may result in disciplinary action up to an including expulsion from the university.